AdobeDocs/web-sdk-learn.en/help/web-sdk/demo-of-web-sdk-and-edge-network.md

 ---
 title: Demo of Adobe Experience Platform Web SDK and Edge Network
-seo-description: This video demonstrates Adobe Experience Platform Web SDK and Edge Network in action, with a single call to Adobe sending data to Experience Platform, Analytics, Audience Manager and Target.
+description: This video demonstrates Adobe Experience Platform Web SDK and Edge Network in action, with a single call to Adobe sending data to Experience Platform, Analytics, Audience Manager and Target.
-description: See a demo of Web SDK and Edge Network in action, with a single call to Adobe sending data to Experience Platform, Analytics, Audience Manager and Target.
+landing-page-description: See a demo of Web SDK and Edge Network in action, with a single call to Adobe sending data to Experience Platform, Analytics, Audience Manager and Target.
 feature: web-sdk
 topics:
 kt: 5206